How often do you find yourself worrying about things?

 Think about what your worry looks like – what colours and textures would represent it.
 How heavy would it look and would it look hot or cold?
 Think of all the details and imagine if you were to paint a picture of your worry, what would the picture look like?
 Now create that picture in your imagination and give it a nice frame to finish it off, as if it was going to be displayed.

 Now imagine giving the picture of worry to the person that you are worried about.
 Would they like it?
 How would it make them feel?
 Is it really the sort of present you would want to give them?
 This is how you are holding them in your thoughts.

 Use this as your opportunity to re-evaluate how you are thinking about this person and the energy you are expelling in the process.

 Now think what the ideal painting of how you feel about them and one that you would love to present them with would look like.
 What colours, textures and other qualities would it have?
 Now imagine this new picture in a lovely frame and you giving it to that person.
 How would they feel about this painting as a gift instead?

 Anytime you think of this person, bring this new masterpiece to mind.

-The Apache have a custom which is to hang a basket outside their home and visitors to the house are to place their burdens in the basket before entering their home.
+The Apache have a custom which is hanging a basket outside their home, and visitors to the house place their burdens in the basket before entering their home.
 The saying ‘leave your burdens at the door’ originated with these worry baskets.

 If you find yourself toxic worrying, the Lightning Process is a great tool to use.
-If you want to find out more about this, email me and I would be happy to arrange a chat.
+If you want to find out more about this, contact us to have a chat.